 - The Committee will ensure that the Menus for every Formal Hall are publically available to all members of The JCR through publication on its website and will examine the potential of expanding this to regular Hall menus.

-- The Committee recognises that the rise in food prices are inextricably linked to the rise in wages of the members of College staff and advocates the use of means by which food prices can be reduced which do not impact on the wages of those individuals.
+- The Committee recognises that the rise in food prices is inextricably linked to the rise in wages of the members of College staff and advocates the use of means by which food prices can be reduced which do not impact on the wages of those individuals.

 - The Committee is seeking to expand the range and quality of vegetarian options available.